-Daniel Colalillo is a New York City based classical pianist renowned for his commanding performances and unique interpretations, praised for their depth and musical integrity.
-He has received acclaim from The New York Times and continues to captivate audiences with his dynamic style.
-He has given solo recitals at prestigious venues, including Carnegie Hall, The Kennedy Center, Steinway Hall, Symphony Space, Princeton and Columbia University.
-His also has performances span major cities such as: Los Angeles, San Francisco, Philadelphia, Nashville, Toronto, Montreal, & more.
+He has given solo recitals at prestigious venues, including Carnegie Hall, The Kennedy Center, Steinway Hall, Symphony Space, MIT, Princeton and Columbia University.
+His performances span major cities such as: Los Angeles, San Francisco, Philadelphia, Boston, Nashville, Toronto, Montreal, & more.
 Daniel made his concerto debut in 2008, performing Beethoven’s 2nd Concerto with the MK Symphony only after playing piano for only 3 years.
-Since then, he has appeared as a soloist with numerous orchestras playing concertos ranging from Beethoven, Gershwin, Tchaikovsky and more.
-A dedicated advocate for contemporary music, Daniel has premiered numerous works for solo piano and chamber music.
-He had also worked with many renowned composers and most notably with composer Lowell Liebermann.
+Since then, he has appeared as a soloist with numerous orchestras playing concertos ranging from Gershwin, Tchaikovsky and this past 2025 season playing Beethoven Concertos 3 and 4.

 Daniel began playing piano at the late age of 15 and earned his Master’s degree in Piano Performance from Mannes College: The New School for Music, studying with Thomas Sauer and Eteri Andjaparidze, and holds a Bachelor of Music from Purchase College, where he studied with Paul Ostrovsky.
 He has also studied with MacArthur Fellow Jeremy Denk.